-This revised Biodiversity Action Plan is intended to update the original document and act as an introduction to the key wildlife of the Lee Valley Regional Park, setting out broad objectives that will ensure the Park Authority considers its duty to conserve and enhance biodiversity across all fields of work and will guide the decision-making process.
+This revised Biodiversity Action Plan is intended to update the original document and act as an introduction to the key wildlife of Lee Valley Regional Park, setting out broad objectives that will ensure the Authority considers its duty to conserve and enhance biodiversity across all fields of work and will guide the decision-making process.

-The cross-cutting themes, Species and Habitat Action Plans in this document provide the overarching aims and objectives for delivery however detailed SMART targets for each plan will be developed in partnership with key partner organisations following the formal adoption of the plan.
+The cross-cutting themes, species and habitat action plans in this document provide the overarching aims and objectives for delivery, however detailed SMART targets for each plan will be developed in partnership with key partner organisations following the formal adoption of the plan.

-The Regional Park covers parts of Hertfordshire, Essex and London and each of these areas has its own Biodiversity Action Plan as do many of the constituent boroughs and districts, the list of relevant associated BAPs is shown in Table One.
+The Regional Park covers parts of Hertfordshire, Essex and London and each of these areas has its own Biodiversity Action Plan as do many of the constituent boroughs and districts, the list of relevant associated plans is shown in Table 1.
 However as the focus at a national level changes there may be a knock-on effect to the continued implementation of these at a local level.
 The movement towards a landscape scale conservation approach reflecting the ecological connectivity between sites and the international importance of many of these sites for wildlife mean that the Regional Park benefits from consideration as one entity rather than being split along administrative boundaries.

-Consideration of the BAPs for Hertfordshire, Essex and London and the incorporation of their appropriate targets into the Lee Valley Regional Park BAP will ensure that the partnerships delivering the BAP not only effectively conserve biodiversity within the Park but contribute towards wider initiatives throughout the region.
-The targets for London set out in the London Plan (2016)11 have been reviewed and updated for the draft London Environment Strategy12.
+Consideration of the plans for Hertfordshire, Essex and London and the incorporation of their appropriate targets into Lee Valley Regional Park's Biodiversity Action Plan will ensure that the partnerships delivering the action plans not only effectively conserve biodiversity within the park but contribute towards wider initiatives throughout the region.
+The targets for London set out in the London Plan (2016)11 have been reviewed and updated for the London Environment Strategy12.
 This approach will also help to ensure that action to enhance biodiversity within the Regional Park is relevant and adds value to initiatives surrounding it.
-This is essential given the Regional Park's strategic position within the Lea Catchment NIA, River Lea Catchment Partnership, Thames Gateway and the Green Arc.
+This is essential given the Regional Park's strategic position within the Lea Catchment NIA, River Lea Catchment Partnership, Thames Gateway and the GreenArc.